Corona-IDE/flare-gradle-opertions-plugins/doc/merge-coverage-reports.md

 ## Use

 Applying the plug-in automatically integrates the merge step into the build process by creating a `mergeCoverageReports` task.
-This task depends on the `test` task of all sub-projects, and is in turn depended on by the root project's `build` task
+This task depends on the `test` task of all sub-projects, and is in turn depended on by the root project's `check` task

 ## Input and Output Reports